caderek/gramma/README.md

 #### replaceAll() method

-Replaces words with provided ones.
+Replace words with provided ones.
 It takes an array of objects in the following format:

 ```js
 const exampleReplacements = [